The 5 Best LLC Credit Cards

 Alternatively, the Plum Card will also reward you if you’re able to pull off early payments.
 If you’re able to pay off your balance in full within 10 days of your statement closing date, then you’ll earn an unlimited 1.5% cash back on all that you pay down.

-If you’re just starting up your LLC—no matter which industry you’re breaking into—then the very best LLC credit card for your situation is the American Express SimplyCash Plus.
+If you’re just starting up your LLC—no matter which industry you’re breaking into—then one of the very best LLC credit cards for your situation is the American Express Blue Business Cash.

-This LLC credit card offers one of the two longest 0% intro APR periods on the market.
-You’ll be able to access 15 whole months of 0% APR on purchases if you opt for the SimplyCash Plus.
-After those 15 months, your APR will set in at a rate that will depend on your creditworthiness and the market Prime Rate, so check in with the issuer’s terms and conditions to get the latest APR information.
+This LLC credit card offers a long 0% intro APR period.
+You’ll be able to access 12 whole months of 0% APR on purchases if you opt for the Blue Business Cash.
+After those 12 months, your APR will set in at a rate that will depend on your creditworthiness and the market Prime Rate, so check in with the issuer’s terms and conditions to get the latest APR information.

-So, as you’re covering costly startup expenses—no matter what they might be—you’ll be able to access 15 months of interest-free financing with this LLC credit card.
-But even after those 15 months are up, you’ll be able to access cash back for the spending you do with the SimplyCash Plus.
-You’ll earn:
+So, as you’re covering costly startup expenses—no matter what they might be—you’ll be able to access 12 months of interest-free financing with this LLC credit card.
+But even after those 12 months are up, you’ll be able to access cash back for the spending you do with the Blue Business Cash.
+You’ll earn 2% back on all eligible purchases on the first $50,000 each calendar year, then 1% back on all purchases after.

 Because very few LLC credit cards will allow you to access top rewards for groceries or dry goods—most will reward you for spending more characteristic of office-based LLCs—you’re best off searching for LLC credit cards that offer flat-rate rewards.